 Pediatric surgery is an important decision – the outcomes can often be life-changing for the child and their family.

-At Nicklaus Children’s Hospital, our team of physicians and surgeons provide and encourage second opinions for added reassurance and quality of care.
+At Nicklaus Children’s Hospital, our team of physicians and surgeons provide and encourage second opinions.

 Second Opinions are a Good Thing

 Families often hesitate to reach out to other physicians for second opinions fearing they’ll upset the relationship they’ve established with their current physician or surgeon.